-Medtronic monitors and evaluates product performance and publishes device performance data on our product performance website http://productperformance.medtronic.com.
+Medtronic monitors and evaluates product performance, including battery performance, for all Micra devices.
+The device performance data is published on our product performance website productperformance.medtronic.com.
+Reports of Micra premature battery depletion and normal battery depletion are included on the product performance website.

 In addition, Medtronic continues to collaborate with physicians and regulatory agencies to improve patient outcomes and clinical experience as part of our dedication to patient safety and product effectiveness.